The DevOps culture has been growing by leaps and bounds in the speed-driven digital world.

 ALSO READ: DevOps Transformation: Approach, Best Practices and Benefits

-What CEOs, CIOs and CFOs Think About DevOps?
+What do CEOs, CIOs, and CFOs think about DevOps?

 CEOs:

-From the lens of a CEO, higher revenue or profitability govern the benefits of DevOps.
+From the lens of a CEO, higher revenue or profitability governs the benefits of DevOps.
 The most important DevOps benefits are

 “The tenets of DevOps are the same: moving faster, empowering developers, achieving better code quality, having a more resilient infrastructure, and improving the security posture,” says 2019 Executive Insights on DevOps Report, after surveying 40 IT executives from 37 organizations.